dreikanter/ruby-bookmarks/README.md

 ### Debugging

+- [Pry](http://pryrepl.org) - A runtime developer console and IRB alternative with powerful introspection capabilities.
 - [Byebug](https://github.com/deivid-rodriguez/byebug) — a simple to use, feature rich debugger for Ruby 2.
 It uses the new TracePoint API for execution control and the new Debug Inspector API for call stack navigation, so it doesn't depend on internal core sources.
 It's developed as a C extension, so it's fast.
 And it has a full test suite so it's reliable.

 ### E-commerce